-- [CO1] Utilize the knowledge of structural mechanics in addressing design problems of Structural engineering. - [CO2] Apply the knowledge of Plastic Analysis in addressing Design problems. - [CO3] Analyse structures using Slope-Deflection and Moment-Distribution Method. - [CO4] Judge the comparative advantages of analysis using Flexibility and Stability Method. - [CO5] Develop shape factors of simple sections.
+- [CO1] Utilize the knowledge of structural mechanics in addressing design problems of Structural engineering. - [CO2] Apply the knowledge of Plastic Analysis in addressing Design problems. - [CO3] Analyze structures using Slope-Deflection and Moment-Distribution Method. - [CO4] Judge the comparative advantages of analysis using Flexibility and Stability Method. - [CO5] Develop shape factors of simple sections.

-C. Assessment I lan.
-1 1

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

 student to be qualified for taking up the End Semester examination.

 The allowance of 25% includes all types of leaves including medical

 leaves.